Bethlehem Revisited Tickets are no longer available at Staples, Manhattan Running Company, Kaw Valley State Bank of Wamego and Grace Baptist Church.

-Groups of ten or more may request time slots by contacting us starting in the beginning of November and we will not be able to accommodate those requests after the middle of November.
+Groups of ten or more may request time slots by contacting us starting in the beginning of November.
+We will not be able to accommodate those requests after November 10.
 If you would like to be a part of this ministry, please let us know by e-mailing us at email@example.com.

 How long does it take to complete the tour to Bethlehem?